 Natasha is a Managing Associate in the Firm's Litigation department, specialising in UK and EU Competition Law.

-She has particular experience advising clients in IP rich industries in relation to complex competition issues which interplay with intellectual property rights.
-These include advising on patent settlement agreements, the "special responsibility" to be observed by companies in dominant positions, essential facility, parallel imports and FRAND issues.
+She has particular experience advising clients in IP/data rich industries in relation to complex competition issues which interplay with intellectual property rights.
+These include advising on the "special responsibility" to be observed by companies in dominant positions, essential facility, parallel imports and FRAND issues.

 Natasha has represented clients both in relation to investigations by Competition Regulators and in assisting clients to bring complaints before them.
 This includes, attending Dawn Raids, advising on leniency applications and other strategic issues in relation to Cartel investigations, advising on settlement and negotiating commitments in relation to abuse of dominance investigations and assisting with information requests and submissions to the Competition Regulators.